axel-op/agnostic-serverless-functions-java/README.md

 This project aims at reducing the dependency of serverless functions to a specific framework.
 An *agnostic serverless function* is here defined as a serverless function that doesn't have a direct dependency (in its code or in its configuration) to the framework of a particular FaaS provider.

 With this project, the same code can be compiled to a function deployable on any supported FaaS platform.
+Currently, this project supports the following providers (other providers will be added in the future):

+- Azure Functions
+- Google Cloud Functions

 ## Usage